-We ask human evaluators to judge our synthetic multimodal infillings based on novelty and consistency (\cref{subsec:recursive}) on a 5-point scale (1-2: poor, 3: neutral, 4-5: good). \textsc{VCoT} infillings outperform all baselines on the 5-point scoring of quality (\autoref{fig:exp_wordcloud_recipeqa}).
+We ask human evaluators to judge our synthetic multimodal infillings based on novelty and consistency (\cref{subsec:recursive}) on a 5-point scale (1-2 = poor, 3 = neutral, 4-5 = good). \textsc{VCoT} infillings outperform all baselines on the 5-point scoring of quality (\autoref{fig:exp_wordcloud_recipeqa}).
 When comparing win-tie-losses, \textsc{VCoT} also outperforms both baselines by at least $6.6\%$ and $4.4\%$ for the consistency and novelty of our synthetic visuals \textit{and} text (\autoref{tab:intermediate_human_winlose}), respectively.
-Qualitative examples show that \textsc{VCoT} outperforms baselines by generating more useful and relevant infillings in cases where text-visual pairs have a sizable logical gap (\autoref{fig:baseline}, \autoref{fig:appendix3}). \textsc{VCoT}'s strong performance in consistency and novelty indicate that the synthetic multimodal infillings add both relevant and new information to their surrounding sequential steps, which demonstrate that \textsc{VCoT} helps bridge logical gaps in sequential data.
+Qualitative examples show that \textsc{VCoT} outperforms baselines by generating more useful and relevant infillings for sizable logical gaps (\autoref{fig:baseline}, \autoref{fig:appendix3}).
+The strong consistency and novelty of the synthetic multimodal infillings indicates that they add both relevant and new information to their surrounding sequential steps, and thus \textsc{VCoT} helps bridge logical gaps in sequential data.